martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 A client can recover from a failure that caused by a bad clock by adjusting the time and re-attempting the request.

-For a fresh 4xx (Date Not Acceptable) response (see {{Section 4.2 of !CACHING=I-D.ietf-httpbis-cache}}), the client can re-attempt the request, copying the `Date` header field from the response into its new request.
-If the response is stale, the client can add the age of the response to determine the time to use in a re-attempt; see {{intermediaries}} for more.
+For a fresh response (see {{Section 4.2 of !CACHING=I-D.ietf-httpbis-cache}}), the client can re-attempt the request, copying the `Date` header field from the response into its new request.
+If the response is stale, the client can add the age of the response to determine the time to use in a re-attempt; see
+{{intermediaries}} for more.

 In addition to adjusting for response age, the client can adjust the time it uses based on the elapsed time since it estimates when the response was